Jingles are short tunes that serve as a form of audio branding for various companies and products.

 Though mainstream pop songs are starting to infiltrate the commercials that jingles once dominated, their impact is still undeniable – think of the immediate recognizability of Nationwide’s lyrical hook or McDonald’s cheery motif.
 Though they may seem simple, writing a good jingle is a careful art that requires a musician to be able to deliver something that’s simultaneously memorable, brief, and aligned with a company or product’s brand.

 Jingle Punks are a music publishing and licensing company that boasts a robust catalog of music for TV and film, and as their name suggests, jingles are one of their many fortes.
-In this article, we had the opportunity to speak with music producer and Jingle Punks co-founder Jingle Jared on the three qualities that make a good jingle.
+Below, music producer and Jingle Punks co-founder Jingle Jared shares what he believes are the three qualities that make a good jingle.

 Jingle Jared has one quality he looks for in a jingle before anything else: “immediate stickiness.”
 This comes as no surprise, as memorability is one of the chief objectives of a jingle.